 Juanjo Almendral has been an integral part of Valencian nightlife for nearly two decades.
 Since 1988, he’s run La Marxa, the last call spot in the Carmen for high-energy night owls, and in 1996 opened La Edad de Oro, a regular bar catering more to movida veterans behind Café Lisboa.
 Those aren’t the only places he’s been involved in, as you might expect of a confirmed nightlife lover, dedicated rocker, deejay, concert promoter, record collector and pop culture fanatic.

 Almendral is generous with stories about this hidden history of the Valencia movida…like promoting a Green on Red concert years ago where the police arrived for a mid-set drug raid and lined the entire audience up against the wall as the bewildered band played on.
 His personal account from an insider perspective offers insights into the constant shifts in the nightlife scene of Valencia and the Carmen…back to the not-too-far-gone days when the Valencia movida as we know it simply didn’t exist.
-Phase one of this two-part series covers the early years in the Carmen.
-In the next issue, the focus falls on the post-1985 era and La Marxa.

 WERE THERE MANY BARS IN THE CARMEN IN THE ‘80S?

 In the Carmen, it begins in the ‘70s.
 It started in basically two zones: Tiny places began opening in La Xerea that were more for tapas but they welcomed the more cultural and intellectual people of the city.
 Those places began moving into the Carmen so much that an axis was created between the Plaza Tetuan and the Torres de Serrano or Quart, where you could go have drinks practically on every street.
 You went in little back streets hitting places and some were more for sangria and foreigners were coming to drink sangria, to get drunk and see Valencia.
 And there were other places starting the porros scene.